Sticks & Stoneware

-ANGUS GRAHAM SCHOLARSHIP BENEFIT
+ANGUS L. GRAHAM SCHOLARSHIP

 The Carbondale Clay Center honors one of its most vibrant members with the Angus Graham Memorial Scholarship Fund.
 Angus Graham is remembered as a talented, passionate and widely adored member of the Carbondale Clay Center community.
 He was a highly involved member of the arts community in the Roaring Fork Valley, often teaching children’s classes at the center, assisting artist Alleghany Meadows and the Artstream Nomadic Gallery, taking classes at the Anderson Ranch Arts Center, and being an active member at SAW (Studio for Arts + Works) in Carbondale.
 After his passing in August 2017, the Carbondale Clay Center (with support from his family and friends) created the Angus Graham Memorial Scholarship Fund, which will serve to benefit future developing artists.